MicrosoftDocs/VBA-Docs/outlook/How-to/General/how-to-control-the-selection-behavior-and-drag-behavior-when-entering-a-text-box.md

 ---

-# How to: Control the Selection Behavior and Drag Behavior When Entering a Text Box
+# Control the Selection Behavior and Drag Behavior When Entering a Text Box

 The following example uses the  **[DragBehavior](../../../api/Outlook.textbox.dragbehavior.md)** and **[EnterFieldBehavior](../../../api/Outlook.OlkTextBox.EnterFieldBehavior.md)** properties to demonstrate the different effects that you can provide when entering a control and when dragging information from one control to another.